 It’s both sad and understandable why most of us choose to live in denial over things not yet resolved that we need to deal with.
 But I also know that if we chose to address those things, we would begin to change so many aspects of our personalities, our relationships and of our lives.

 Denial is refusing to accept or believe and recognise that something that has happened may be true.
-We tend to put distance between our experiences and us so that we get to lead normal lives, but the irony is that our lives can never be normal.
+We tend to put distance between our experiences so that we get to lead normal lives, but the irony is that our lives can never be normal.
 Sadly, being in denial acts as a buffer and diverts our attention to other distractions, whilst the bigger issues lay dormant.

 In my own case I was angry and sadly had a reputation to go with it and it showed but being angry wasn’t something I was consciously aware of, nor was it down to me.
 The source lay with my parents because they should have been addressing my disability.
 But it was to be my problem whilst I continued to behave that way.

-As a general rule we tend to fit our experiences into our own positive image.
+As a general rule we fit our experiences into our own positive image.
 This allows us to maintain our integrity and makes us feel secure about ourselves.
 Because it’s not something we consciously think about, us being in denial about things goes completely unnoticed.

 When the demands of our lives begin to exceed our capabilities and resources, these problems may begin to make us feel threatened or exposed.
 At that point, we may still choose to stay in denial, because to address those things means us having to come out of our comfort zone.